chargebyte/chargebyte-docs/docs/source/development.rst

 for Tarragon and include it in the image.
 A pre-requisite for this is to have the latest firmware image, preferably a developer build.

 #.
-On an Ubuntu or Debian Linux distribution, install the cross-compilers for Tarragon.
+On an Ubuntu or Debian-based Linux distribution, install the cross-compilers for Tarragon.

    .. code-block:: console